DeloitteAU/react-habitat/README.md

 It can be handy to pass values back again, particularly for inputs so the backend frameworks can see any changes or read data.

 *Every* React Habitat instance is passed in a prop named `proxy`, this is a reference the original dom element.

-Please note only `<inputs />` are left in the DOM by default.
+> ⚠️ only `<inputs />` are left in the DOM by default.
 To keep a generic element in the DOM, set the `data-habitat-no-replace="true"` attribute.

 So for example, we could use `proxy` to update the value of an input like so